grafov/qmk_firmware/keyboards/ergodox/keymaps/grafov/readme.md

 This weird layout may be used probably by only one person on this planet - by me.
 But some tricks could be useful for other users of Ergodox EZ.
 See some examples below.
 For clarity letter placed keys referenced to their QWERTY counterparts.
+I think after using Ergodox awhile I will backport changes to general Keymacs.

 Moved control keys
 ------------------